davidmargolin/Plin/README.md

 }
 ```

-Open Android Studio and rebuild project (Build -> Rebuild Project)

 ## Build and Test

+Debug:
-Debug: Use Expo XDE to compile and run.
+- Use Expo XDE to compile and run.

 Release:
-- Requires compile from Android Studio (Build -> Generate Signed APK) and Publish from XDE
 - Replace publish url in Plin/Plin-RN/android/app/src/main/java/com/iter/schedmap/MainActivity.java with your own
 ```java
   @Override